 | RS-485 (Modbus RTU) | COM port pins RS485A1/B1 | Not used by this template.
 Cannot run simultaneously with FusionSolar monitoring. |

-When using the WiFi Access Point method, the FusionSolar app cannot connect simultaneously.
-For production installations, always use the Smart Dongle so that both TapHome and FusionSolar can operate at the same time.
+When using the WiFi Access Point method, the FusionSolar app cannot connect at the same time.
+For production installations, always use the Smart Dongle so that both TapHome and FusionSolar can operate in parallel.

 Smart Dongle setup